Call +44(0)161 941 4000

 Our divorce lawyers understand that getting a divorce can be an emotional and confusing experience.
 Our family lawyers have extensive experience in dealing sensitively with complex legal issues following a marriage breakdown.

 Our dedicated team of divorce solicitors are all experts in providing specialist legal advice tailored towards your individual family needs.
 We can also work closely with other departments internally including Property Lawyers, Corporate and Commercial Lawyers to ensure that your financial needs are protected comprehensively.
+We also specialise in agricultural divorces.
+We have extensive experience in acting on behalf of farmers and landowners and their spouses on divorce.

 In England & Wales, there is only one ground for divorce: that is that the marriage has irretrievably broken down.